p2k3m/ResumeForge/README.md

 - `CreateResumeTable` – set to `false` when reusing a DynamoDB table created outside the stack (defaults to `true`).
 - `WebAclArn` – optional ARN of an AWS WAFv2 web ACL to associate with the CloudFront distribution for upload abuse protection.
 Leave blank to skip WAF attachment.

-When the stack provisions the S3 bucket it automatically applies a bucket policy that allows the Lambda execution role to `s3:PutObject`, `s3:GetObject`, `s3:DeleteObject`, and `s3:ListBucket`.
-If you reuse an existing bucket by setting `CreateDataBucket` to `false`, make sure an equivalent policy is attached so uploads for all artifact types continue to succeed.
+Whether the stack creates the S3 bucket or reuses an existing one, it now attaches a bucket policy that allows the Lambda execution role to `s3:PutObject`, `s3:GetObject`, `s3:DeleteObject`, and `s3:ListBucket`.
+This ensures every artifact type (original uploads, generated PDFs, logs, and change histories) can be written without requiring out-of-band IAM changes.

 ## IAM Policy
 Minimal permissions required by the server: